dini3/Home-Server/README.md

 ```

 2. Leave it as default or change the configuration (folder, ports, etc).
-Comment out the files you don't want to run on run-compose.sh.
+Comment out the files you don't want to run on `run-compose.sh`.
 Remember to add token and domain to Wireguard and DuckDNS.

 ```bash
 # Array of Docker Compose YAML files